1941 Odessa massacre

 The Odessa massacre was the mass murder of the Jewish population of Odessa and surrounding towns in the Transnistria Governorate during the autumn of 1941 and the winter of 1942 while it was under Romanian control.
-It was one of the worst massacres in the Ukrainian territory.
+It was one of the worst massacres in Ukrainian territory.

-Depending on the accepted terms of reference and scope, the Odessa massacre refers either to the events of October 22–24, 1941 in which some 25,000 to 34,000 Jews were shot or burned, or to the murder of well over 100,000 Ukrainian Jews in the town and the areas between the Dniester and Bug rivers, during the Romanian and German occupation which took place following the massacre.
-As of 2018, it was estimated that up to 30,000 people, mostly Ukrainian Jews, were murdered in the actual massacre, which occurred October 22–23, 1941.
+Depending on the accepted terms of reference and scope, the Odessa massacre refers either to the events of 22–24 October 1941 in which some 25,000 to 34,000 Jews were shot or burned, or to the murder of well over 100,000 Jews in the town and the areas between the Dniester and Bug rivers, during the Romanian and German occupation which took place following the massacre.
+As of 2018, it was estimated that up to 30,000 people, mostly Ukrainian Jews, were murdered in the actual massacre, which occurred 22–23 October 1941.
 The primary perpetrators were Romanian soldiers, Einsatzgruppe SS and local ethnic Germans.

 Background

 Before the war, Odessa had a large Jewish population of approximately 200,000, or 30% of the city's total population.
 By the time the Romanians had taken the city, between 80,000 and 90,000 Jews remained, the rest having fled or been evacuated by the Soviets.
 As the massacres occurred, Jews from surrounding villages were interned in Odessa and Romanian concentration camps set up in the surrounding areas.

-On October 16, following a two-month siege of Odessa, the Germans and Romanians captured the city.
+On 16 October, following a two-month siege of Odessa, the Germans and Romanians captured the city.

-Mass killings of hostages and Jews on October 22–24
+Mass killings of hostages and Jews on 22–24 October

 Destruction of the Romanian commandant's office

-On October 22, 1941, in the building of the NKVD on the Marazlievskaya street where the Romanian military commander's office and the headquarters of the Romanian 10th Infantry Division had settled to occupy the city, a radio-controlled mine exploded.
+On 22 October 1941, in the building of the NKVD on the Marazlievskaya street where the Romanian military commander's office and the headquarters of the Romanian 10th Infantry Division had settled to occupy the city, a radio-controlled mine exploded.
 The mine had been planted there by the sappers of the Red Army before the surrender of the city by Soviet troops.
 The building collapsed, and under its rubble, 67 people were killed, including 16 officers, among whom was the military commander of the city, Romanian General Ioan Glogojeanu.
 Responsibility for the explosion was placed on the Jews and Communists.